OoDone/multicraft-install-script/README.md

 open your browser of choice and go to 127.0.0.1/multicraft/install.php

-After you finish multicraft will inform you to delete the instal.php file:
+After you finish multicraft will inform you to delete the install.php file:

 sudo rm -r /var/www/html/multicraft/install.php